 Starwood to Marriott: 1:3

-Previously the only way to earn Marriott Reward points through credit card spend in Canada was by using The Chase Marriott Rewards Visa Card, with a very lame 1 Marriott Reward (MR) per dollar spent on everyday purchases.
+Previously the only way to earn Marriott Reward points through credit card spend in Canada was by using The Chase Marriott Rewards Visa Card (no longer available), with a very lame 1 Marriott Reward (MR) per dollar spent on everyday purchases.
 Marriott Reward points are valued at 0.8cents per point, so this is a really bad return compared to other Canadian travel reward cards.

 However, with simple online transfers between SPG and Marriott, Canadians can now use their American Express Starwood Preferred Guest Credit Card or The American Express Business Starwood Preferred Guest Credit Card to earn 1 Starpoint (SPG) per dollar spent on everyday purchases.
 While the earning rate is technically the same, at 1 point/$1, SPG points are significantly more valuable.
 If you were to transfer directly to Marriott online, you would get 3MR points for every 1 SPG, which is 3X better than using the Chase Marriott Visa card.

 Flight + Hotel Packages

 But hang on… Marriott Rewards program is kind of lame though right?
 You just said their hotels aren’t aspirational….

 That’s true, however, the Marriott Rewards program has one secret weapon that blows all other programs away: The Marriott Flight and Hotel Packages!

 Like SPG, Marriott Rewards can be transferred to airline partners, although the transfer rate is much less desirable than Starwood and doesn’t represent very good value, except when taking advantage of Marriott Flight and Hotel Packages.